mmjulkowska/MVApp/README.md

 #### Assess and compare the dynamics between Genotypes and / or Independent Variables

-Finally, you can have a look how the calculated DELTAs or Coefficients extracted from the models differ between your genotypes and other Independent Variables, such as "treatment".
+Finally, you can compare how the calculated DELTAs or Coefficients extracted from the models differ between your genotypes and other Independent Variables, such as "treatment".

 You can examine the differences by clicking on sub-tab "Examine differences".
 The message box at the top provides ANOVA results, with the p-value threshold indicated below the graph: